Jakub Błaszczykowski

-Jakub "Kuba" Błaszczykowski ([ˈjakup ˈkuba bwaʂt͡ʂɨˈkɔfskʲi]; born 14 December 1985) is a Polish professional footballer who plays as a winger for Wisła Kraków, businessman and Wisła Kraków's part owner.
-He started his professional football at Wisła Kraków establishing himself at a young age.
+Jakub "Kuba" Błaszczykowski ([ˈjakup ˈkuba bwaʂt͡ʂɨˈkɔfskʲi]; born 14 December 1985) is a Polish businessman and former professional footballer who played as a winger.
+He is a part owner of Polish football club Wisła Kraków, where he began his professional career and established himself at a young age.
 In 2007, he joined Borussia Dortmund, where he spent the majority of his career, making over 250 appearances and winning two Bundesliga titles, two DFL-Supercups, and one DFB-Pokal.

 Błaszczykowski was twice named Polish Footballer of the Year in 2008 and 2010.
-With 108 appearances, he is the second most capped player for Poland, and captained them as they co-hosted UEFA Euro 2012, while also appearing at UEFA Euro 2016 and the 2018 FIFA World Cup.
+With 109 appearances, he is the second-most capped player of the Poland national team, and captained them as they co-hosted UEFA Euro 2012, while also appearing at UEFA Euro 2016 and the 2018 FIFA World Cup.

 Club career

 Early career

 Raised in Truskolasy near Częstochowa, Błaszczykowski began training at Raków Częstochowa when he was eight years old.
 In 2002, at age 16, he joined the youth side of Górnik Zabrze.
 In early 2003, he joined KS Częstochowa and played in the Polish fourth league until the end of 2004.
 His uncle, former Poland captain Jerzy Brzęczek, then helped him get a trial at Wisła Kraków, where he impressed then-manager Werner Lička.

 Błaszczykowski quickly broke into Wisła's first team, with his first league appearance coming on 20 March 2005 against Polonia Warsaw.
 By the end of the season, he was an established part of the starting 11.
 With Wisła he won the Polish Ekstraklasa title in his debut season, and they were runners-up the following season.
 Additionally he won Canal+'s "Football Oscar" for the best midfielder in the Polish top division.
 He was also named to the Ekstraklasa Best XI of the 2006–07 season in the Polish Footballers' Association voting.